-They saw trade reviving, after years of desponding; and to save their masters from the charge of ignorance and themselves from the edium of discom- of the multitude, and this prevented anything apfiture, they have originated a resolution! aye, a proaching to a riot or disturbance.
+They saw trade reviving, after years of desponding; and to save their masters from the charge of the mills immediately gave up work on the arrival ignorance and themselves from the edium of discom- of the multitude, and this prevented anything apfiture, they have originated a revolution! aye, a proaching to a riot or disturbance.
 One millowner, revolution !!
 It deserves the name, for already has society been paralised and life destroyed.
-In this emergency your Conference elected for the purpose Banks' Mill.
-At this time a few of the 17th Lancers of revising the organization of the Chartist body, arrived, accompanied by two of the Messrs. had no alternative but to turn all attention to the League Revolution.
-Our language was cool and temperate; our unanimity was complete; while our in one vast body on the military, which only numpromptitude and courage will, I trust, be evinced bered thirteen privates and one superior officer. in our address, which will be read throughout the land.
+In this The mill in question is known by the name of emergency your Conference elected for the purpose Banks' Mill.
+At this time a few of the 17th Lancers of revising the organization of the Chartist body, had no alternative but to turn all attention to the League Revolution.
+Our language was cool and temperate; our unanimity was complete; while our in one vast body on the military, which only numpromptitude and courage will.
+I trust, be evinced in our address, which will be read throughout the